MicrosoftDocs/azure-docs/articles/partner-twilio-mobile-services-how-to-use-voice-sms.md

 For more information about Twilio verbs, their attributes, and TwiML, see [TwiML][twiml].
 For additional information about the Twilio API, see [Twilio API][twilio_api].

 <h2><a id="CreateAccount"></a>Create a Twilio Account</h2>
-When you???re ready to get a Twilio account, sign up at [Try Twilio][try_twilio].
+When you’re ready to get a Twilio account, sign up at [Try Twilio][try_twilio].
 You can start with a free account, and upgrade your account later.

-When you sign up for a Twilio account, you???ll receive an account ID and an authentication token.
+When you sign up for a Twilio account, you’ll receive an account ID and an authentication token.
 Both will be needed to make Twilio API calls.
 To prevent unauthorized access to your account, keep your authentication token secure.
 Your account ID and authentication token are viewable at the [Twilio account page][twilio_account], in the fields labeled **ACCOUNT SID** and **AUTH TOKEN**, respectively.

 <h2><a id="VerifyPhoneNumbers"></a>Verify Phone Numbers</h2>
 Various phone numbers need to be verified with Twilio for your account.
 For example, if you want to place outbound phone calls, the phone number must be verified as an outbound caller ID with Twilio.
 Similarly, if you want a phone number to receive SMS messages, the receiving phone number must be verified with Twilio.
 For information on how to verify a phone number, see [Manage numbers] [verify_phone].
 Some of the code below relies on phone numbers that you will need to verify with Twilio.